ManavPatni/Firepad/README.md

-# Firepad
+# Notepad
-It is a type of notepad that has all the basic functionality to be performed as a notepad and other text editors.
+It is a type of text editor that has all the basic functionality to be performed in notepad and other text editors.
 It is purely coded in python programming language.

 It is a very basic notepad with some basic features in it such as:
    * Cut